sheaDurgin/Recipe_Generation/README.md

 `python run.py`

 ## How to use
-Simply put a dish like "Vanilla Cupcakes" in the text bar and press generate and wait for a result
+Simply put a dish like "Vanilla Cupcakes" in the text bar, press generate, and wait for a result